 The overall goal of the Crime Free Multi-Housing program is to build a cooperative effort between property owners/management, tenants and the police department in keeping illegal and nuisance activity out of rental property.
 Through a pro-active, rather than reactive, approach to crime prevention CFMH participants understand crime will not be entirely eliminated, but their rental community will not tolerate criminal behavior on the part of its residents, their guests or others and they will seek to create as crime free of an environment as possible.

 The Crime Free Multi-Housing Program is now an international program started by the Mesa Arizona Police Department in 1992.
 Nationally the program has spread to 44 states and over 900 cities.
-For questions related to the Lee's Summit program, please contact the LSPD Community Interaction Officer by clicking on the e-mail link below.
-Officer Glover may also be reached by phone.
+For questions related to the Lee's Summit program, please contact the LSPD Community Interaction Officer Scott Doumitt by clicking on the e-mail link below or by calling his desk number.